 This utility has been designed for speech recognition users who use voice macros to switch between open applications and tray icons.
-It works on Windows 7 and Windows 8 operating systems, both 32-bit and 64-bit.
+It works on Windows 7, Windows 8, and Windows 10 operating systems, both 32-bit and 64-bit.

 “7+ Taskbar Numberer” solves this problem by numbering sequentially, left to right: